jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -NoImageScale
-Disable scaling of images - by default images are scaled to fill the page
+Disable scaling of images - by default images ARE scaled to fill the page.

 ```yaml
 Type: SwitchParameter